Scale-free tree network with an ultra-large diameter: Introduction

 Often, in order to better understand the underlying structures on tree networks, some simple yet intriguing dynamics including random walks are considered \cite{Dyer-2020}-\cite{Mokhtar-2013}.
 In \cite{Vicsek-1983}, Vicsek studied random walks on Vicsek fractal and derived mean hitting time for random walks.
 Analogously, Zhang \emph{et al} \cite{Zhang-2010} discussed mean first-passage time for random walks on growing treelike networks using spectral technique.
-More generally, it is challenging for a growth tree network with thousands of vertices to determine exact solution to some structural parameters including mean hitting time.
-On the other hand, it is of significant interest to derive closed-form solutions to topological parameters.
-Roughly speaking, there are two main reasons for this.
-The one is to in-depth unveil some unknown structural characteristics behind tree networks under consideration.
-The other is to develop some effective methods suitable for addressing some specific dynamical problems on networks.
-In this work, we study random walks on networks proposed and precisely obtain what we are interested in by proposing a series of simple combinatorial methods instead of the commonly used spectral technique.
+More generally, it is challenging to determine exact solution to some structural parameters including mean hitting time on a growth tree network with thousands of vertices.
+On the other hand, it is of significant interest to derive closed-form solutions to topological parameters of such type.
+Roughly speaking, there are two main reasons: The first one is that doing so enables one to in depth unveil some interesting structural characteristics behind tree networks under consideration.
+For example, one can determine whether a given tree network is assortative or not by calculating Pearson correlation coefficient.
+The other is that it is helpful to develop some effective methods suitable for addressing some specific dynamical problems on networks.
+Indeed, our discussions in the following several sections will validate the viewpoints above.
+Here, for instance, when we derive a precise solution to mean hitting time for random walks on tree networks proposed, we do not make use of the commonly used spectral technique but develop a series of simple combinatorial methods.
+The latter seems more suitable for our tree networks as will be shown later.
+And, this technique is different from those strategies adopted in most prior work.